globe icon

 According to the LinkedIn profiles of the co-founders Donatas Juodelis and Justas Saltinis, they are no longer active in developing the Debitum Network.

-The three co-founders raised USD 17.2M worth of Ethereum via a token generation event by issuing the so-called DEB token, which was intended to provide users with potential returns.
+The three co-founders raised USD 17.2M in Ethereum via a token generation event by issuing the so-called DEB token, intended to provide users with potential returns.

-Shortly after the issuance, the co-founders converted the raised crypto into fiat and funded the platform's development.
+Shortly after the issuance, the co-founders converted the raised crypto into fiat and used the funds to develop the platform.
 None of the backers have ever seen a refund or benefited from the DEB token, which essentially funded the platform.

 The original management has not disclosed how the funds have been used.
 Based on our knowledge, a platform like Debitum Network didn't cost millions to develop.